-I Think My Bearded Dragon Is Sick, What Can I Do?
+I Think I Have a Sick Bearded Dragon, What Can I Do?

 If you don’t know where to find a qualified herpetologist, check Google for;

 “Qualified Herpetologist in my area” or

 Or check for a good Facebook Group relating to Bearded Dragons, or a good forum for Bearded Dragon Owners to ask for advice.
 You’ll still want to consult a qualified vet though as the advice you’re given will be general in nature.
 But a forum or Facebook group can give you some tips in the meantime.

 This is where your bearded dragon has ingested something that it can’t digest.
 This could be sand from the vivarium, if your substrate is sand or soil.
 Or it could be because you feed too many hard-shelled foods such as crickets or mealworms.
 The hard exoskeleton of these insects are much more difficult for bearded dragons to digest and end up building up in the gut and causing impaction.

 It can also happen if your bearded dragon can’t digest food because it’s not warm enough or is becoming dehydrated.